tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * `msg` refers to the current transaction that is executing the smart contract.

-* `msg.value` Refers to the amount of Ether that is attached to said transaction.
+* `msg.value` Refers to the amount of ether that is attached to said transaction.
 In our case, we can save the amount that was deposited by storing the `msg.value`.
-We can use `msg.value` for many other calculations in the future, creating conditions that require a certain amount of Ether, or that keep track of how much Ether each user has stored in your contract.
+We can use `msg.value` for many other calculations in the future, creating conditions that require a certain amount of ether, or that keep track of how much ether each user has stored in your contract.

 Finally, we need to add the `public` keyword to these variables in order to auto-generate "getter" functions for them: